gupta-akshita/FetchTheRepo/README.md

 # FetchTheRepo

-# GitHub Repository Viewer

-A React application to browse and explore GitHub repositories in a detailed and user-friendly interface.
+A React application to browse and explore repositories in a detailed and user-friendly interface.

 ## 🚀 Getting Started